-If you’re visiting Vienna and are interested in the history of horse-drawn carriages, then a trip to the Schönbrunn Palace Carriage Museum is a must.
-Located within the beautiful Schönbrunn Palace complex, this museum is dedicated to showcasing the history of carriage and sleigh design throughout the ages.
+If you’re visiting Vienna and are interested in the history of horse-drawn carriages, then a trip to the Schönbrunn Palace Carriage Museum is necessary.
+Located within the beautiful Schönbrunn Palace complex, this museum showcases the history of carriage and sleigh design.

 From ornately decorated royal carriages to sleek racing coaches and sleighs, the Carriage Museum has something for everyone.

-Whether you’re an avid collector or just someone who loves to travel, a visit here will delight and fascinate you.
+Whether you’re an avid collector or someone who loves to travel, visiting here will delight and fascinate you.
 So if you’re looking for an exciting new way to explore Vienna, be sure to head over to the Carriage Museum at Schönbrunn Palace!

 See Related: Best Castle Hotels in Austria for Accommodation

 The Palace Chapel